 "I never considered that it might be applied to our service," he said.

 Nevertheless, Mr. Szweda was unconcerned about the new requirement.
-He said he would just have to tack it on to his clients' bills and doubted he would lose any business as a result.
+He said he would just have to tack it on to his clients' bills.

 The only thing that upset him was when he was told that lawyers' fees would not be taxed.
 "What kind of clout do the private detective agencies have?" he said.
 "Most of your state legislators are lawyers."